 How we work

 Resolve to Save Lives (RTSL) believes in speed, simplicity and scale.
-Our six step guide to scaling up a hypertension program and FAQ for clinicians treating hypertension highlight our five key strategies:
+Our six step guide to scaling up a hypertension program, quick start guide for national hypertension programs and FAQ for clinicians treating hypertension highlight our five key strategies:

 Simple, proven treatment protocols